 Tracking the Critical Path with ScheduleReader

-With projects becoming increasingly complex and schedules contain thousands of activities, we are faced with difficulties when needed to lookup a specific activity, see its a start date and analyze its relationship and how it affects other activities in the schedule.
+With projects becoming increasingly complex and schedules contain thousands of activities, we are faced with difficulties when needed to look up a specific activity, see its start date and analyze its relationship and how it affects other activities in the schedule.

-Such cases are most common to the construction industry, where software solutions such as the Oracle's Primavera P6 use CPM to schedule work activities are considered industry standard.
+Such cases are most common to the construction industry, where software solutions such as Oracle’s Primavera P6 use CPM to schedule work activities that are considered an industry standard.

 Navigating through activities within these types of schedules can be extremely challenging, which is why software solutions such as ScheduleReader exist.